Performance of the Particle-Identification Silicon-Telescope Array Coupled with the VAMOS++ Magnetic Spectrometer: Electronics and data acquisition

 \subsection{Data acquisition and coupling with other data acquisition systems}

 PISTA is integrated into the GANIL ecosystem via the NARVAL data flow system~\cite{NARVAL}.
-Multi-detector synchronization is achieved using the GTS common clock system~\cite{GTS}, allowing PISTA to couple with {VAMOS++} and EXOGAM (NUMEXO2 digitizers~\cite{Houarner_2025}).
+Multi-detector synchronization is achieved using the GTS (Global Trigger and Synchronization System)common clock system~\cite{GTS}, allowing PISTA to couple with {VAMOS++} and EXOGAM (NUMEXO2 digitizers~\cite{Houarner_2025}).

-A TGV (Trigger Générique VME) module in the PISTA crate receives validated triggers from the MVLC and requests a $48$-bit, $10$~ns resolution timestamp from the GTS BEAST.
+A TGV (Trigger Générique VME) module in the PISTA crate receives validated triggers from the MVLC and requests a $48$-bit, $10$~ns resolution timestamp from the GTS BEAST module.
 This timestamp is appended to the data of each Mesytec module for every event.
 More details on the implementation can be found in Ref.~\cite{Frankland2025}.

-Data are initially read via mvme software~\cite{mvme} and published over the network using ZeroMQ.
+Data are initially read via mvme software~\cite{mvme} and published over the network using ZeroMQ networking library.
 A software transceiver converts these data into the MFM (MultiFrame Metaformat), embedding the timestamp in the header.
-These frames are then injected into NARVAL, where the MFMMerger~\cite{MFMMerger} builds global events using a $1~\mu$s coincidence window.
+These frames are then injected into NARVAL data flow, where the MFMMerger~\cite{MFMMerger} builds global events using a $1~\mu$s coincidence window.